TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ??? abstract "Disable Propers and Repacks - [Click to show/hide]"
     Change the Propers and Repacks setting in `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Radarr/Radarr-collection-of-custom-formats/#repackproper) Custom Formats.

-    This way you make sure the Custom Formats preferences will be used and not ignored.
+    This way, you can ensure that Custom Formats preferences are used and not ignored.

-    You will still be able to prefer Propers and Repacks through the provided Custom Formats.
+    You can still prefer Propers and Repacks through the provided Custom Formats.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-mm-propers-repacks-disable](/Radarr/images/cf-mm-propers-repacks-disable.png)

 ??? abstract "Merge Qualities - [Click to show/hide]"

-    In order to allow upgrades based on language without release qualities interfering we need to [merge all desired qualities](/Radarr/Tips/Merge-quality/) into one group.
+    To allow upgrades based on language without release qualities interfering, we need to [merge all desired qualities](/Radarr/Tips/Merge-quality/) into one group.

     We want to merge the following Qualities: